topogoogles/cnn-us-epg-grabber/README.md

 ## Project Objective

-The CNN-US-EPG-Grabber is a Kodi addon designed to fetch and generate Electronic Program Guide (EPG) data for the IPTV channel version of the widely popular american news and media network **CNN** in the United States edition.
-This addon scrapes the channel website to create an __XMLTV file__, which can be used with Kodi's PVR IPTV Simple Client to accurately display metadata and other related information for the current TV guide.
+The **_CNN-US-EPG-Grabber_** is a Kodi add-on designed to fetch and generate Electronic Program Guide (EPG) data for the IPTV channel version of the widely popular American news channel  and media network company **CNN** in its United States edition.
+This add-on scrapes the channel website to create a `XMLTV` file, which can be used with Kodi's _PVR IPTV Simple Client_ to accurately display metadata and other related information for the current TV guide.

 ## Features

 - Scrapes **CNN** schedule from the official website
 - Generates a XMLTV-format EPG file
-- Integrates seamlessly with Kodi's PVR IPTV Simple Client
+- Integrates seamlessly with Kodi's PVR IPTV Simple Client add-on
-- It features a customizable update interval for continuos updating
+- It features a fully customizable update interval for continuous updating

 ## Limitations

-- The addon relies on the structure of CNN's website. __CAUTION:__ Changes to the website may require updates to the scraping logic.
+- The add-on relies purely on the CNN's website structure. _CAUTION:_ Changes to the website may require updates to the scraping logic.
-- EPG data is limited to what's available on CNN's public schedule page, which typically covers **only the current day.**
+- EPG data is limited to what's available on CNN's public schedule page, which typically covers **_only the current day_**
-- The addon does not provide video content; it only generates EPG data.
+- The add-on does not provide video content; it only generates EPG data.
 - Accuracy of the EPG data depends on the timeliness and correctness of CNN's published schedule.

 ## Installation

 1. Download the latest release zip file from the GitHub repository.
 2. In Kodi, go to Add-ons > Install from zip file.
-3. Select the downloaded zip file to install the addon.
+3. Select the downloaded zip file to install the add-on.

 ## Configuration

 ### Creating the Custom Channels XML File

-Create a file named `cnn_us.channels.xml` in Kodi's userdata folder with the following content:
+Create a file named `cnn_us.channels.xml` in Kodi's userdata  folder (in Windows normally under  `C:\Users\<YourUsername>\AppData\Roaming\Kodi\userdata`
+) with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>